 To say Karen Lee is multifaceted is an understatement.
 She bangs heads with her favorite hairband Def Leppard and isn’t afraid to wade knee-deep in a swamp chasing a wild turkey.
-She’s Cooper’s mom, a Cub Scout leader and the Vice President of Strategic Communications for Hope For The Warriors.
+She’s Cooper’s mom, a Cub Scout leader and the Head of Brand and Donor Experience for Hope For The Warriors.

 After graduating from Samford University in Birmingham, Alabama, in 1999, Karen sought a career path that catered to her degrees in biology and journalism, as well as both sides of her ever-running brain.